ASNProject/ESP32CAM-with-Firebase/README.md

 ## Setup and Installation
 a.
 If you use USB TTL : Install USB TLL to your computer device.
 You can download it from https://berbageilmu.blogspot.com/2017/05/solusi-driver-usb-pl2303-tidak-bisa-di.html<br />
 b.
 Install ESP32 library to your Arduino IDE.
-Please follow step by step from https://dt-production.com/?p=346
+Please follow step by step from https://dt-production.com/?p=346<br/>
+c.
+Install ArduinoJson version 5.13.2

 You can also follow this schematic esp32cam below: